82 Degrees Fahrenheit In Celsius

 Q: Why are there two different temperature scales?

 A: The two scales have different historical origins and were developed independently.
-Fahrenheit was developed earlier, while Celsius was introduced later and gained widespread adoption due to its simplicity and logical structure.
+Fahrenheit was developed earlier, while Celsius was introduced later and gained widespread adoption due to its simplicity and logical structure It's one of those things that adds up.
+But it adds up..

 Q: Is there a formula to convert Celsius to Fahrenheit?